Shop KE9BOS β€” official Vail Adapters, kits & CW hardware, sold direct at shop.ke9bos.com Visit Store β†’

 Vail Adapter

 A zero-delay Morse code USB interface that solves computer audio latency for CW practice.
 Works with MIDI, keyboard input, and direct radio keying.
-I took over maintenance and development of this open-source project and now sell assembled units and kits.
+I took over maintenance and development of this open-source project and sell official assembled units and kits.

-Vail Summit Coming Jan/Feb 2026
+Vail Summit Beta

-A Morserino-style standalone CW device — no computer required.
+A Morserino-style standalone CW device β€” no computer required.
 Features a large 4" display, built-in mini keyboard, and a ton of functionality:

 • CW training classes and structured learning tracks